-For the year ended September 30, 2022, loans amounting to \$39,017 (September 30, 2021 - \$21,496), that would otherwise be considered impaired based on the present value of collateral related cash flows only, have been renegotiated.
+For the year ended September 30, 2023, loans amounting to \$6,129 (September 30, 2022 - \$30,306), that would otherwise be considered impaired based on the present value of collateral related cash flows only, have been renegotiated.
+The comparative amount has been updated to only include those loans that would otherwise have been impaired and not all loans restructured in the year.
+This conforms to the current year's presentation.